gaehlerm/SoftwareEngineering/README.md

 ## Coupling and Cohesion

 A well-known rule says: "Classes should have high cohesion within themselves and low coupling between each other."
-(Robert C. Martin) If you don’t understand these expressions, we could rewrite it to: “There should be a lot of interaction between methods and variables within a class and little interaction between classes."
+(Robert C. Martin) If you don’t understand these expressions, we could rewrite it to: "There should be a lot of interaction between methods and variables within a class and little interaction between classes."
 This is indeed a very important rule.
 However, as most rules in software engineering, it has to be taken with a grain of salt.

 ### Worker classes